Come work at Whistler Waldorf School

 Whistler Waldorf School has over 200 students from play school to grade 12.
 We are a non-profit, fully accredited independent school with the BC Ministry of Education, a full member of WECAN -Waldorf Early Childhood Association of North America and a candidate school with AWSNA -the Association of Waldorf Schools of North America.

-Our school community – students, faculty, board and parents – are passionate, committed and engaged.
-We have a dedicated and passionate faculty who are committed to working in a collaborative environment and foster a greater understanding of Waldorf education within our community.
+Our school community – students, faculty, board, staff and parents – are passionate, committed and engaged.
+We have a dedicated and passionate faculty and staff who are committed to working in a collaborative environment and foster a greater understanding of Waldorf education within our community.
 Our pedagogy is holistic, balanced, creative and meaningful.
 Teacher-student relationships are a highlight and strength of our school.

 Whistler Waldorf School offers our teachers and staff: